by Pastor Tim Burt

 Here is the really difficult and unbelievably sad part.
 “He came to that which was His own, but His own did not receive Him.”
 We may have received Him as our Savior, but will we receive Him into our schedule that screams for our attention today?
 Will we receive Him into our fellowship and thinking so that He can show us what is good and what we should avoid?
 Will we receive Him into our decision-making process and let him take lead in the decisions we make?
 Will we prioritize times of intimacy where we purposefully worship Him for who He is and thank Him for all He has been in our lives.
 And pray that He illuminate what we need to know and hear from Him today?

 These verses reveal that “… His own did not receive Him.”
 Are we any different?
 Will we be guilty of the same?
 Or will we receive Him today, tomorrow and the days ahead.
 He is the light of men.
 He is your light and privileges you with being the light of Him to this world today.
 I pray that we let Him illuminate our lives today so that we can become what He wanted to infuse us with—His light!
 The world is dark and needs His light.
 So please, let’s embrace Him today!
 Let’s let His word speak to our heart and produce a result that reflects in our life—today!
 And because He and His Word does impact our life today, let’s let His light shine through us to others today!
 This is how the touch of Jesus reaches our world.
-This is the meaning of life that the world did not receive!
+This is the meaning of the light that the world did not receive!

 Matthew 5:14-16 (NLT) “You are the light of the world—like a city on a mountain, glowing in the night for all to see.
 Don’t hide your light under a basket!
 Instead, put it on a stand and let it shine for all.
 In the same way, let your good deeds shine out for all to see, so that everyone will praise your heavenly Father.”